lancenix/Pararoom/README.md

 # 🔮 Pararoom 🔮
 #### *A submission for the Nano Challenge 3 Project at Apple Developer Academy*

----

-## Project Description
+## 🎮 Project Description
 Pararoom is an escape room game with AR Experience that puts a bit of sci-fi theme into it.
 Designed so the game scene feels like it takes place in a parallel dimension.
 Hence, the name.

-We recommend users to use earphones/headphones when playing, since we implement 3D sound elements into the game.
+We recommend users to use earphones/headphones when trying it out, since we implement 3D sound elements into the game.

 Explore **your** room and solve the puzzles so you can escape and go back into your own dimension!